 The multi-fetch functionality described in this section is only supported for Adabas.
-For information on the multi-fetch record retrieval functionality for DB2 or SQL/DS databases, see Multiple Row Processing in the Natural for DB2 part of the Database Management System Interfaces documentation.
+For information on the multi-fetch record retrieval functionality for DB2 databases, see Multiple Row Processing in the Natural for DB2 part of the Database Management System Interfaces documentation.